mindstation/Famicom_mappers/README.md

 I use Altera Cyclone IV for the project.
 It's mounted on the CoreEP4CE10 board from Waveshare.

-Now there are just UNROM in the project (iNES Mapper 002).
+Now there are just UNROM in the project (iNES mapper 002).

 The project is distributed under the liberal license MIT.
-Except for the file "Waveshare CoreEP4CE10 board schematic.pdf", the rights to which belong to Waveshare Electronis.
+Except for the file "Waveshare CoreEP4CE10 board schematic.pdf", the rights to which belong to Waveshare Electronics.

 ### Files description.